 3. Michigan-Ohio State (Michigan, 59-51-6)

 Some think the story is a tall tale, but others swear it's true.
 After his Ohio State team scored its final touchdown late in a 50-14 rout of Michigan at the end of the 1968 season, Buckeyes coach Woody Hayes elected to go for two points, instead of kicking the PAT.
 When asked afterward why he did that, Hayes reportedly said, "Because they wouldn't let me go for three."
 Hayes' hatred for "that team up north," as he referred to Michigan, was legendary.
 Rest assured that Wolverine fans harbor no affection for the Buckeyes, either.
 The schools have met every year but five (1913-17) since 1900 — the teams' first game was in 1897 — and their contests have become appointment viewing for much of the country, late in November, usually under gun-metal gray skies with a hint of winter in the air.
 More important, Big Ten supremacy is usually at stake, especially since Bo Schembechler took over in Ann Arbor in 1969 to turn the U-M fortunes around and provide an irascible counterbalance to the cantankerous Hayes.
 Since that point, Michigan-Ohio State has been the nation's most consistently competitive and heated rivalry.
 Because the games have so much significance and occur at season's end, a loss can be doubly haunting.
 Not only does the vanquished team lose to a hated foe, but its season can be destroyed also.
 There may be games that match these schools' animosity for each other, and there may be contests that are as consistently important.
 But none combines the two into such a volatile package.
-This rivalry has some extra punch since 2015 with the arrival of Jim Harbaugh as Michigan's coach, although he's still looking for his first win in the series this past season with the Wolverines pounding the Buckeyes 42-27 in Ann Arbor to end their eight-game losing streak (and win the Big Ten East title).
+This rivalry has some extra punch since 2015 with the arrival of Jim Harbaugh as Michigan's coach, and he finally got his first win in the series this past season with the Wolverines pounding the Buckeyes 42-27 in Ann Arbor to end their eight-game losing streak (and win the Big Ten East title).